AnicetNgrt/jiro-nn/examples/housing/cr.typ

 Machine Learning (ML) workflows almost always imply dynamic languages and notebooks, such as Matlab, Julia, R and Python.
 These versatiles and highly dynamic tools allow fast iterations and ease of use, enabling fast cutting-edge research.
 But they present a compromise over stability, maintainability, and sometimes performance.

 In order for a ML workflow to be used at scale, low-level languages and GPU code is often used, such as C, C++, CUDA or OpenCL.
 These languages are very performant and well established, can interop with high-level tools, but they lack good memory safety, ease of use, universal and/or widely accepted standards for codebase management, documentation, dependency management, and unified testing practices.
-They also lack easy to use high-level abstractions for concurency, architecture, data structures and functional programming, which are very useful for ML workflows at scale, and would help reduce boilerplate, and further improve code readability and maintainability.
+They also lack accessible high-level abstractions for concurency, architecture, data structures and functional programming, which are very useful for ML workflows at scale, and would help reduce boilerplate, and further improve code readability and maintainability.

 Rust aims to fill this niche for a low-level language feeling high-level, with its "Zero-Cost abstractions" philosophy, rich ecosystem of libraries, unified codebase management practices, and focus on performance, concurrency and memory safety.
-Rust is a very young language, but it has already gained some traction in the ML community, and even more in the graphics programming community, which gave birth to fast libraries for linear algebra, Cuda interop, and even Rust as a first-class language for GPU programming.
+Rust is a very young language, but it has already gained some traction in the ML community, and even more in the graphics programming community, which gave birth to fast libraries for linear algebra, Cuda and OpenCL interops, and even Rust as a first-class language for GPU programming.

 Creating performant but still high-level looking APIs in Rust, is absolutely possible and way easier than in C or C++ in my opinion.
 But still not trivial.
-It requires Rust-specific architecture skills, as Rust does not ressemble classic Object Oriented languages, and as usual planning, good library design, and a lot of back and forth API changes.
+It requires Rust-specific architecture skills, as Rust does not ressemble classic Object Oriented languages.
+And as usual with any language: planning, good library design, and a lot of back and forth API changes.
 This is why I initially struggled to find a good existing library or framework for my ML project in Rust.
 The existing ones compromising ease of use over extreme rigour and expressiveness, resulting in hairy APIs, that are hard to hack, or just grasp as a ML beginner like I am.

 I wanted to create a NNs library that enabled me to create ML worflows looking high-level and still allowing low-level tweaking and average performance on the CPU on the long run.
 Something that Rust trully enabled me to achieve.